-Vicki has carefully created and crafted an entirely unique barre fitness programme over the past 10 years and has a dedicated following in South-West London.
-Along with her highly-trained team, she trains a vast array of clientele from ‘everyday’ individuals to elite-level athletes and everything in-between.
-She believes that every sport and every individual keen to improve their performance or movement patterns can learn a tremendous amount from the discipline of ballet and barre.
+For over a decade, Vicki carefully created and crafted an entirely unique barre fitness programme and enjoyed a dedicated following in South-West London.
+She trained a vast array of clientele from ‘everyday’ individuals to elite-level athletes and everything in-between.
+Vicki believes that every sport and every individual keen to improve their performance or movement patterns can learn a tremendous amount from the discipline of ballet and barre.

 “Resilience, grit, determination are all traits that can be learned, developed and applied to aspects of our daily lives – whether you’re running a business, a home, a family or taking on an extreme challenge.
 Think of it like a kind of ‘ordinary magic’ that anyone can learn.